Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Application to HAAS study

 Finally, we estimate the causal risk contrasts under the structural models.
 For illustration purposes we fix $t_1 = 8$ years in $F_{12}(t_1,t_2; a)$ and $F_{12}(t_1,t_2|b; a)$; that is, the cumulative incidence rate of death following MI by 8 years.
-We show the estimated risk curves in Figure \ref{cifall} first row under the usual Markov model, and the risk contrasts in Table \ref{HAAS2} for heavy versus light drinking.
-It is seen that the risk contrasts for the two competing events, MI and death without MI, are significantly different from the null at 5 and 10 years, but not so at 15 and 20 years.
-The risk contrasts for death following MI by 8 years are not significantly different from the null at 10, 15 or 20 years under the usual Markov model.
+We show the estimated risk curves in Figure \ref{cifall} first row under the illness-death MSM, and the risk contrasts in Table \ref{HAAS2} for heavy drinking versus not.
+It is seen that the risk contrasts for MI are significantly different from the null at 5, 10 and 15 years, but not so at 20 years.
+The risk contrasts for death without MI and death following MI by 8 years are not significantly different from the null at any of the years under the illness-death MSM.

-We also show the predicted conditional risk curves at different $b$ values ($0, \pm \hat{\sigma}, \pm 2\hat{\sigma}$) in Figure \ref{cifall}, rows 2-6.
+We also show the predicted conditional risk curves at different $b$ values ($0, \pm \hat{\sigma}, \pm 2\hat{\sigma}$) under the frailty-based illness-death MSM in Figure \ref{cifall}, plots (d) - (r).
 In Figure \ref{IRR10} we plot the IRD and IRR at 10 years with 95\% PI's of 100 participants from every percentile of the predicted $b$ values.
 We note the different significance results for IRD and IRR: the IRD tends to be significantly different from the null for $b$ values closer to zero, while the IRR tends to be significantly different from the null for negative $b$ values.
 This appears to be generally the case for all three outcomes: MI, death without MI, and death following MI by 8 years.
 More discussion will follow in the next section.